codingismycraft/ragit/README.md

 RAGit is an open-source framework designed to simplify the creation and management of Retrieval Augmented Generation (RAG) solutions.
 By abstracting away the complexities of data management, model selection, and infrastructure, RAGit empowers developers to focus on application logic and customization.

+# Core Principles

 The core principles behind RAGit can be summarized as follows:

 ### Generality